-- Bump up your iron and magnesium, as both of these can help.
+- Bump up your magneisum and iron., as both of these can help.
 Magnesium helps muscles relax and it’s possible some cases of RLS are triggered (or worsened) by a magnesium deficiency.

 - Eat for menopause.
 If hormone changes may be affecting RLS, adding back some estrogen via food may help.
 Registered Dietitian Krista Haynes suggests legumes, flaxseed, and alfalfa sprouts.
 Calcium-rich foods may help muscles relax.
 Ms Haynes also suggests having lavender essential oils nearby at bedtime to provide further relaxation.

 - Menopause and Exercise: exercise moderatelyand not too close to bedtime.
 Excessive exercise can worsen RLS, but gentle exercise such as walking at a normal pace can bring some relief.

 - Be good about sleep habits.
 Known as “ sleep hygiene,” having healthy, regular habits around bedtime can help calm you and prepare your mind and body for sleep.